This page offers you a myriad of links to:

-Most Prehealth students can schedule an appointment to see Amanda Sauter (email@example.com), Amber Packard (firstname.lastname@example.org) or Carl Lam (email@example.com) using the Navigate app.
+Most Prehealth students can schedule an appointment to see Amanda Sauter (email@example.com) or Connie Hanel (firstname.lastname@example.org) using the Navigate app.
 If you are unable to schedule using Navigate, you can call the EPAC office at 716-645-6013 between the hours of 8:30 a.m. and 4:30 p.m. to request an appointment.
-For students who wish to meet with Libby Morsheimer, please email her directly at firstname.lastname@example.org.
-First year students are all required to complete a Prehealth 101 online workshop before meeting with a Prehealth Advisor.
+New students are all required to complete an online workshop through UB Learns before meeting with a Prehealth Advisor.
 To be enrolled in these workshops and to get connected with Prehealth Advising, fill out the form on our Getting Started page.

 For general advising services, please see the Undergraduate Academic Advisement website.

 Because appointments are generally 30 minutes in length and are often booked back-to-back, please consider arriving no earlier than 5 minutes before your scheduled appointment.
 Also, please try to arrive on time so that we might be able to address all of your concerns in the time allotted.

 Subscribe to the prehealth listserv for frequent email updates pertaining to events of interest to UB prehealth students!

 To subscribe to the prehealth listserv, send an email to email@example.com with the following text in the message body (not the “Subject” line – Subject should be blank):

 Your email address will be automatically obtained from the email message and add you to the listserv.